 - All medication, appropriately labeled by the pharmacy or physician as to the name of the medication, dosage instructions, doctor's name, and prescription date, is to be brought to the Main Office secretary upon arrival at school. - A Medication Authorization form dated and signed by the parent/guardian, must accompany the medication giving the student's name, dosage amounts, specific dosage times, and other instructions if necessary.
-This form is available on the district's website in the Parent Backpack or at the school's office. - Confirmed asthmatic patients with a notes from the physician may keep their inhalers with them. - If you do not wish to send a large bottle of medication to school, we suggest you ask your pharmacist to label an additional, smaller container for use at school. - A log of the student's medication will be kept at the school office.
+This form is available on the district's website under Departments, Health Information and Forms, Medications at School or at the school's office. - Confirmed asthmatic patients with a notes from the physician may keep their inhalers with them. - If you do not wish to send a large bottle of medication to school, we suggest you ask your pharmacist to label an additional, smaller container for use at school. - A log of the student's medication will be kept at the school office.